Beng-brown/the-greenbank-pub/README.md

 ### Home Page

-The home page comprises of 3 sections the first being a hero image followed by an "about" paragraph giving a breif background on the pub.
-We then have a gallery consisting of 6 images & finally followed by a section about our customer loyalty scheme inc a sign up form and our pub/kicthen opening times.
+The home page comprises of 3 sections the first being a hero image followed by an "about" paragraph giving a brief background on the pub.
+We then have a gallery consisting of 6 images & finally followed by a section about our customer loyalty scheme inc a sign up form and our pub/kitchen opening times.

-All pictures and text have been carefully placed and picked so that it is obvious that this page is for a pub/restaraunt.
+All pictures and text have been carefully placed and picked so that it is obvious that this page is for a pub/restaurant.

 ### Food & Drinks Page
-The food & Drink page also follows in a similar mannor, having a large hero img and some text about what we offer.
+The food & Drink page also follows in a similar manner, having a large hero img and some text about what we offer.

 Beneath this we have our menu section.
 With links to the PDF menu tied to the pictures.
 These also scale 1:2 when hovered over, which is a nice touch to draw attention.
-However this wouldnt work with mobile sizes and would offer a poor UX as shown below it is coded to be responive and take up less space.
+However this wouldn't work with mobile sizes and would offer a poor UX as shown below it is coded to be responsive and take up less space.
 The hover is ignored and the text bos is hidden-on smaller screens.
 <details><summary>Menus on Desktop</summary>
 <img src="assets/img/readme/menus-desktop.png">
 </details>